sscruz/signal_extraction_tH_ttH/test/kt_kv_scan/README.md

 Where `tHq_*card.txt` are the cards for the parameter scans (the naming conventions can be tunned [here](https://github.com/acarvalh/signal_extraction_tH_ttH/blob/master/test/kt_kv_scan/runAllLimits.py#L27-L39))

-The workspace is done without considering float BKGs -- to correct that.
+*WARNING*: The workspace is now done without considering float BKGs -- to correct that.

 The next step is to run the multidimensional fit.